garimasingh18/coding-excercise/Coding Exercise Garima Singh/README.md

 ## Description

-This is small program to shuffle or sort numbers from 0 to 9.
+This is a small program to shuffle or sort numbers from 0 to 9.
 It has been written in Javascript and SCSS.
 It has used flex design for responsiveness.